The Three Surprising Types of Spontaneous Orgasms

-As a qualification, I should probably add that not included in these characterizations are women who experience orgasms while engaging in particular activities—such as bicycle or horseback riding, exercising, or simply wearing tight clothes.
-For these actions (as emphasized in, of all places, www.wisegeek.com) “can cause friction against the clitoris and vulva.”
-Whether desired or not, all the spontaneous orgasms I’ll be describing are manually, orally—or externally—unassisted.
+As a qualification, I should probably add that not included in these characterizations are women who experience orgasms while engaging in particular activities—such as bicycling or horseback riding, exercising, or simply wearing tight clothes.
+These actions (as emphasized in Wisegeek) “can cause friction against the clitoris and vulva.”
+Whether desired or not, all the spontaneous orgasms described here are manually, orally—or externally—unassisted.

 Writing for The Daily Beast, Lizzie Crocker observes that while the terms “arousal” and “orgasm” are almost always associated with sexual pleasure and fulfillment, PGAD is more like a biological itch that when scratched only subsides temporarily.
 To this author, the end result is “an intractable ache often compounded by burning, throbbing, and swelling.”
-Certainly, no great joy here—though people unfamiliar with the syndrome routinely imagine that the condition must be an enviable one.
+People unfamiliar with the syndrome routinely imagine that the condition must be an enviable one.

 Wikipedia defines the ailment as “a spontaneous, persistent, and uncontrollable genital arousal in women, with or without orgasm or genital engorgement, [and] unrelated to any feelings of sexual desire.”
 There’s also a genital counterpart to this syndrome in men.
-But though men are increasingly reporting it, it appears to occur much less frequently for them (despite its end result being much more difficult to hide!).
+While men are increasingly reporting it, it appears to occur much less frequently for them.

-The limited literature on this disorder is inconclusive as to whether it’s related to high testosterone levels, which would naturally be associated with higher libido.
-But it doesn’t appear linked to hypersexuality, and those who suffer from it typically report feeling embarrassed, ashamed—even mortified—when it occurs.
+The limited literature on this is inconclusive as to whether it’s related to high testosterone levels, which would naturally be associated with higher libido.
+But it doesn’t appear linked to hypersexuality, and those who suffer from it typically report feeling embarrassed, ashamed, or mortified when it occurs.

-At this point, no single cause has been found for the affliction.
-Physicians generally agree, however, that its origins are neurological, and it’s recently been linked primarily to pudendal nerve entrapment.
-They also report that it’s most commonly found in post-menopausal women and in those who have hormonal imbalances or undergone hormonal therapy.
+No single cause has been found for the affliction.
+Physicians generally agree, however, that its origins are neurological, and it has recently been linked primarily to pudendal nerve entrapment.
+They also report that it’s most commonly found in postmenopausal women and in those who have hormonal imbalances or have undergone hormonal therapy.

-Treatments that have shown some success (typically in controlling, not eradicating, the symptoms) include antidepressants, antiandrogenic agents, regional nerve blocks, anaesthetizing gels and, in certain instances, surgical procedures.
-On their own, women have sought relief through applying ice or heat packs to their genitalia, yoga, and a variety of other trial-and-error type remedies—not to mention joining support groups of fellow sufferers to ameliorate distressing feelings of isolation and being misunderstood.
+Treatments that have shown some success (in controlling, not eradicating, symptoms) include antidepressants, antiandrogenic agents, regional nerve blocks, anesthetizing gels, and, in certain instances, surgical procedures.
+Women have sought relief through applying ice or heat packs to their genitalia, yoga, and a variety of other trial-and-error remedies—not to mention joining support groups of fellow sufferers to ameliorate distressing feelings of isolation and being misunderstood.

-2. Similar to the third type of spontaneous orgasm, the second type has no official classification—other, that is, than the catchall phrase “spontaneous orgasm.”
-Yet this second type can be clearly distinguished from the third (which is also “hands-free”) by its being (a) associated with nocturnal emissions (or “wet dreams”) and (b) totally unprompted or unprovoked consciously.
+2. Similar to the third type of spontaneous orgasm, the second type has no official classification—other than the catchall phrase “spontaneous orgasm.”
+Yet this second type can be clearly distinguished from the third (which is also “hands-free”) by its being associated with nocturnal emissions or wet dreams, and totally unprompted or unprovoked consciously.

 “Just recently, I think I experienced a spontaneous orgasm.
 I’m 47, female.
 No erotic dreams, no touching, nothing.
 But absolutely feeling vaginal contractions and pleasure . . .”

 “I was driving, and was running late to work due to really bad traffic. . .
-I re-routed, and got lost.
+I re-routed and got lost.
 Long story short, my drive was a little intense, and I was already stressed out.
-All of a sudden, I got so intensely anxious, and felt like I needed to get OUT of the car, and get air.
+All of a sudden, I got so intensely anxious and felt like I needed to get out of the car, and get air.
 A few seconds following that, I quickly realized I am about to have an orgasm.
 It was the strangest feeling.
 So intense, and my whole body felt it for what seemed like a long time.
 I felt all the blood pumping in my body, and I was throbbing.
 Very freaky, and I felt almost embarrassed about it.
-I have recently started some new meds, and upped dosage on another. . .”
-[Two things that might be pointed out here: (a) spontaneous orgasms have at times been linked to elevated stress and anxiety levels, and (b) such orgasms have also been identified as a side effect of certain medications—as, additionally, has priapism (i.e., prolonged, unwanted erections in males).]
+I have recently started some new meds, and upped the dosage on another. . .”
+[Note that spontaneous orgasms have at times been linked to elevated stress and anxiety levels, and such orgasms have also been identified as a side effect of certain medications—as, additionally, has priapism or prolonged unwanted erections in males.]

 “. . .
 It happens a lot while I’m sleeping, but only once while I was awake. . .
 With [me], I’m almost certain [that at night] it’s because of a full bladder.”

-Complementing these highly selected remarks are additional ones on Reddit.com.
+Complementing these remarks are additional ones on Reddit.
 And when this social networking site covered the topic, the commenters weighing in described the phenomenon in similar ways, their reactions ranging from weirdly pleasing, to bewildering, nerve-wracking, and alarming.
-In any case, it’s certainly not an experience taken lightly by its recipients.
-There’s also a thread devoted to “unstimulated spontaneous orgasms” on Women’s-Health.com.
-And, for a full-blown description of one woman’s totally unanticipated ecstatic episode, readers might wish to click here..
+There’s also a thread devoted to “unstimulated spontaneous orgasms” on Women’s-Health.
+And, for a full-blown description of one woman’s unanticipated ecstatic episode, readers might wish to click here.

-3. With some people (and again, apparently far more in women than in men), solely engaging in erotic thoughts and images can culminate in orgasm.
+3. With some people (again, more in women than in men), solely engaging in erotic thoughts and images can culminate in orgasm.
 Even though such climaxes (similar to the second type) are physically unassisted, they’re undeniably fostered by one’s sexual imaginings.
-That is, there’s conscious intent involved here—not generally to induce orgasm as such, but to take pleasure in erotic fantasy; to turn oneself on.
+That is, there’s conscious intent involved here—not generally to induce orgasm as such, but to take pleasure in erotic fantasy.

 Surveying the subject historically, Broad traces scientific investigations of spontaneous orgasms all the way back to the 19th century, where the curious term psychic coitus was originally employed to describe the phenomenon.
 Referring to the work of such luminaries in the field as Havelock Ellis, Alfred C. Kinsey, and Masters and Johnson, the author observes that the “stigma” of such occurrences has faded over time as researchers have increasingly come to recognize such autoeroticism as a natural part of human sexuality.

 Citing a 1980 talk given by Gina Ogden, then working on a doctoral dissertation on women’s spontaneous orgasms, Broad describes how at this conference half the audience “stampeded” the speaker after her presentation to volunteer themselves for interviews.
-And, astoundingly, of the fifty women Ogden talked to, no fewer than 32 (or 64%) reported having orgasms solely through their carnal imagination.
+And, of the 50 women Ogden talked to, no fewer than 32, 64 percent, reported having orgasms solely through their carnal imagination.

-Much more recently, in 2010, at the annual meeting of the Society for Neuroscience, Dr. Komisaruk and his Rutgers team reported a surprise research finding suggesting that the scientists were honing in on the derivations of the phenomenon.
-Scans on a dozen women demonstrated that their simply thinking about their breasts and genitals being stimulated lit up their brain’s corresponding sensory areas—a discovery directly challenging the traditional view of the sensory cortext.
+In 2010, at the annual meeting of the Society for Neuroscience, Dr. Komisaruk and his Rutgers team reported a surprise finding suggesting that the scientists were homing in on the derivations of the phenomenon.
+Scans on a dozen women demonstrated that their simply thinking about their breasts and genitals being stimulated lit up their brain’s corresponding sensory areas—a discovery directly challenging the traditional view of the sensory cortex.
 This study, as Ogden (not actually part of it) noted, is “likely to expand the accepted definition of female sexuality.”

-But even more than this, what I think present-day research is suggesting is that our erotic imagination—and for both genders—plays a far more crucial role in physical arousal and orgasm than had previously been appreciated.
-And this helps explain not only the prodigious popularity of today’s so-readily-available erotica and pornography, but also why, historically, “solo sex” has always been such a strong competitor with (equally normal) couples sex.
+But even more than this, present-day research is suggesting is that our erotic imagination—and for both genders—plays a far more crucial role in physical arousal and orgasm than had previously been appreciated.
+And this helps explain not only the prodigious popularity of today’s so-readily-available erotica and pornography but also why, historically, “solo sex” has always been such a strong competitor with couples' sex.

 © 2013 Leon F. Seltzer, Ph.D.
 All Rights Reserved.